 One of the most valuable means of evaluating your lectures is to reflect on what you are planning to do or have done in terms of student learning objectives.
 Before the lecture you might consider the following:

 It is best to avoid asking students to comment orally on aspects of the lecture, unless the group is small and the students feel very comfortable to state that they are having problems.
-Whilst traditional forms of lecturing usually include some means of asking students orally whether they have understood, this is normally a waste of time as they will generally prefer not to respond.
+Whilst traditional forms of lecturing sometimes include asking students orally whether they have understood, this is normally a waste of time as they will generally prefer not to respond.

 If you do not have access to a VLE, an email list can serve the same function.
 You could also use email, if you want students to be able to comment to you privately.
 Alternatively, you could ask students to submit written comments on the lecture, and then come to see you personally to discuss their comments.
 Provided this is set up in a spirit of being mutually helpful, it could be a very useful and a profitable use of the office hours system.
 Alternatively, some time could be set aside in seminars to discuss these comments.